Beliavsky/Fortran-tools-on-GitHub/README.md

 [i-CodeCNES](https://github.com/cnescatlab/i-CodeCNES): static code analysis tool to help developers write code compliant with CNES coding rules for Fortran 77, Fortran 90 and Shell, from cnescatlab

+### Translation to Fortran
+[matlab2fortran](https://github.com/ebranlard/matlab2fortran): performs some simple conversions from Matlab code to Fortran, by ebranlard

+[pyccel](https://github.com/pyccel/pyccel): Pyccel can be viewed as a Python-to-Fortran/C converter or a compiler for a Domain Specific Language with Python syntax

 [automates](https://github.com/ml4ai/automates): Automated Model Assembly from Text, Equations, and Software, from ml4ai

 [ford](https://github.com/Fortran-FOSS-Programmers/ford): Automatically generates FORtran Documentation from comments within the code, from Fortran-FOSS-Programmers